endreszabo/av-automation/mqtt2ffmpeg-rtmp-ingest/README.md

 # mqtt2ffmpeg-rtmp-ingest

-tl;dr: a bash wrapper to remote control `ffmpeg` RTMP ingest server
+tl;dr: a bash wrapper to remote control `ffmpeg` acting as an RTMP ingest server.

 # Description

-I use the streaming feature of the [Blackmagic Design ATEM Mini Pro](https://www.blackmagicdesign.com/products/atemmini "Product page") to make local.
+I use the streaming feature of the [Blackmagic Design ATEM Mini Pro](https://www.blackmagicdesign.com/products/atemmini "Product page") to make local, file based recordings.
 I do this because I find the record-to-disk via USB inconvenient as I use the switcher as a webcam day-to-day.
-That would involve a lot of replugging of the USB devices as switcher would have to change USB roles between USB host (for disks) and USB device (to act as a webcam).
+Using it as a standalone recorder (as meant to be) would involve a lot of replugging of the USB devices as the switcher would have to change USB roles between USB host (for disks) and USB device (to act as a webcam).

 ## Invocation